 Can I complete my LPN training in Rochester faster by taking classwork online?

-Unless you are specifically taking an accelerated program, online LPN programs in Rochester, NY, will take the same amount of time as in-person programs.
+Unless you are specifically taking an accelerated program, online LPN programs in Rochester, NY, will require the same amount of time as in-person programs.
 Schools strive to make online and in-person courses very similar in curriculum and material, so you will be covering the same information.

 LPN Licensing Information and Requirements in Rochester, NY

 Licensing requirements for Rochester are the same as the general state requirements, which are: